atuttle/blog/blog/2016/the-cost-of-abstraction.md

 There are certain concepts in any field, which I'll refer to as "core concepts," that have a half life of much longer than the average human lifespan, if not effectively infinite.

 Looping, Branching, Recursion: These are all programming core concepts that you will not likely find yourself abandoning for new approaches in our lifetime.
 Not unless there are major breakthroughs in Quantum Computing, followed by mass market production of quantum computers to make them as common as PCs are today.
-These are the vascular and nervous systems of the computer: You're speaking using concepts born at a lower level of abstraction, even if you're using a 4th or 5th generation language.
+These are the vascular and nervous systems of the computer: You're using concepts born at a lower level of abstraction, even if you're using a 4th or 5th generation language.

 In the beginning there were 1st generation languages: byte code punched into cards.
 Then there were 2nd generation languages that abstracted a collection of bytecode commands into a single command that could be written with letters and numbers in a text file, i.e. Assembly.
 3rd generation languages like C abstract collections of 2GL commands into a single line of code.
 And repeat for 4th and 5th generation languages.